nonblocking/mashroom/packages/plugin-packages/mashroom-docs-static/docs/mashroom_documentation.md

 ```

 <span class="panel-info">
-**NOTE**: The *mashroom-cdn* plugin requires a CDN that works like a transparent proxy, which forwards an identical request to
+**NOTE**: The <a href="#mashroomcdn">mashroom-cdn</a> plugin requires a CDN that works like a transparent proxy, which forwards an identical request to
 the *origin* (in this case Mashroom) if does not exist yet.
 </span>

 ### Virtual Host Path Mapping

-The *mashroom-vhost-path-mapper* plugin can be used to map frontend paths to *internal* paths, based on virtual hosts.
+The <a href="#mashroomvirtualhostpathmapper">mashroom-vhost-path-mapper</a> plugin can be used to map frontend paths to *internal* paths, based on virtual hosts.

 So, lets say you want to map the *Mashroom Portal* site *site1*, reachable under http://localhost:5050/portal/site1,
 to www.my-company.com.
 In that case you would configure the plugin like this: